 When it comes to addiction recovery, there are a plethora of resources available today.
 Like people, treatment centers come in all shapes and sizes, and they have many different focuses.
 However, at our 60-day addiction Recovery Center for men in Austin, Texas, our goal is to simplify the recovery process by providing recovery centers for anyone, at whatever length they might need.
 Specifically, we offer three essential Retreats: 30-day, 60-day, and 90-days or longer.
 But while the periods of the Retreats differ, there’s one crucial thing that remains the same in all three: You are undoubtedly, unequivocally the focus.
-We provide an alternative method of treatment.
+We provide an alternative method of addressing addiction.
 Instead of focusing on why drugs and alcohol are the problems, we focus on why they were the solution.
 We give men the opportunity to recreate their lives by taking action in the 12 step recovery process which has been proven to work for over 70 years.
 Our 30-day addiction recovery center for men in Austin, Texas, offers this highly-personable Retreat in the popular 30-day, format.
 With our 30-day addiction recovery center for men, our goal is to help you build a strong foundation for your recovery from alcohol or drug addiction.

 The 30-Day Program